Disgraced sports writer Jonah Keri sentenced to 21 months in jail for domestic abuse conviction

 The Montreal native, who was best known for his 2014 history of the Montreal Expos, was also sentenced to two years' probation and must follow other conditions ordered by the court, including providing a DNA sample and a ban on possessing any weapons for 10 years, including knives.
 He also cannot contact or be within 50 metres of the victims.

-In his judgment issued Wednesday at the Montreal courthouse, Quebec Court Justice Alexandre Dalmau commended the woman's "courage" for reporting the history of violence attacks in the household that included instances of slapping, biting, hair pulling, and multiple death threats.
+In his judgment issued Wednesday at the Montreal courthouse, Quebec Court Justice Alexandre Dalmau praised the woman for her "courage" to report the history of violent attacks that included instances of slapping, biting, hair pulling, and multiple death threats.
 In one case, he broke her nose by head-butting her.

 Before reaching his decision, the judge reviewed 14 character letters from Keri's supporters that described a changed man who was remorseful and "bounced back" from therapy and new employment.